Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp improvements/05_Enable features for professional tier/1_Detailed_Plan.md

-# Detailed Plan: Improve llm request and generation
+# Detailed Plan: Enable features for professional tier and activate the professional tier on the webpage

 ## 1. Overview

-This document outlines the improvements we need to do for voice generation with scaling for different users and for one job with more then 4 scenes.
-The api of elevenlabs restricts the number of parallel requests.

-**The Core Improvement:** Improve the voice generation with scaling for different users and for one job with more then 4 scenes.

-**The Solution:** We need to improve the voice generation with scaling for different users and for one job with more then 4 scenes.
+This document outlines the improvements we promise for the professional tie subscribers.
+Then we activate the professional tier on the webpage.

+**The Core Requirements:**
+- Priority creation (we use turbo option in midjourney for image and videos)
+- Direct upload to social media (possibility to upload the created videos to social media channels)
+- Enable the professional tier to be shown on the pricing page / activate the professional tier in the database

 ---